-For building inspections Brisbane, you've come to the right place.
-Safeguard Inspections are Brisbane building inspectors who won't leave a stone unturned; thoroughness is a crucial part of our service.
+For a building inspector in Brisbane, particularly our stomping grounds, Wynnum Manly, you’ve come to the right place.
+At Safeguard Inspections, a Brisbane based, family-owned and operated business, we are locals familiar with Brisbane and Bayside properties and the issues they face.
+We won’t leave a stone unturned; thoroughness is a crucial part of our service.

-We offer several different pest and building inspections, Brisbane suburbs within a 25km radius of Manly West.
-We perform building and pest inspection Wynnum, Wynnum West, Manly, Lota, Capalaba, Chandler and Tingalpa, just to name a few.
+As a building inspector in Brisbane, we conduct inspections in suburbs within a 25km radius of Manly West including Wynnum, Wynnum West, Manly, Lota, Capalaba, Chandler and Tingalpa, just to name a few.

-Whether you’re in the process of purchasing a property, are at handover stage of a new build, have just completed renovations or need a dilapidation report, we'd love to have a chat to discuss your needs.
+Whether you’re in the process of purchasing a property, are at the practical completion inspection stage of a new build, have just completed renovations or need a dilapidation report, we’d love to have a chat to discuss your needs.
 Read on for a more detailed overview of our services.

 Call Ben Paterson at 0410 534 472.

-Our building and pest inspections are a visual inspection of residential properties to identify any issues, hazards or defects within the property.
+As a residential building and pest inspector, our inspections are visual inspections of residential properties to identify any issues, hazards or defects within the property.
 We compile these observations into a building inspection report within 24 hours of the inspection.

 We cannot emphasise enough how important it is to have a pre-purchase building inspection on Brisbane properties.
-We’ve heard too many horror stories about people winging it by not engaging Brisbane house inspectors, in the hope to save a dollar or two, only to be faced with thousands of dollars of repairs.
+We’ve heard many horror stories; people who winged it by not engaging building inspectors in Brisbane.
+They expected to save a dollar or two but instead, they faced thousands of dollars in repairs.

 Our pre-purchase building inspections come as stand-alone building or pest inspections, or, a combined building and pest inspection are also available.
 Our pest inspections use the latest thermal imaging and moisture sensing technology to identify new and existing damage from pest infestations, water leaks or electricals.